School of Health Professions > Background Checks and Drug Screening for Students

 International students: students arriving to the U.S. for the first time are not required to provide a background check since one has already been completed as part of the visa process.
 However, if the applicant has spent more than 30 days in the U.S. after receiving the visa, a new background check will be required.

 Most clinical sites require a drug screening in addition to the background check.
-To fulfill this requirement, please follow the instructions for initiating the background check and drug screening.
+To fulfill this requirement, please follow the instructions in the box along the right side of this page.

 The school will also conduct an employment disqualified list check for enrolled students.
 This check reviews Missouri records for any individuals disqualified from working in a health care facility in that state.
 Students will not provide additional information for this check, nor does this require an additional fee or expense.
 Results will be sent to the Office of the Dean and stored in a confidential file.